maxzinkus/netctl-tray/README.md

 ```

 ## Troubleshooting

-If you have a `netctl` profile named `None` you may run into issues.

 If connection strength can't be determined (`failed to read /etc/netctl/...` or
 similar), ensure that the profile files in `/etc/netctl/` are readable by the